microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 > [!NOTE]
 > To increase security, we recommend that you review and configure this setting regardless of whether you experience problems or not.

 NTLMv1 is weak and doesn't provide protection against man-in-the-middle (MitM) attacks.
 It should be [considered as vulnerable](https://support.microsoft.com/topic/security-guidance-for-ntlmv1-and-lm-network-authentication-da2168b6-4a31-0088-fb03-f081acde6e73) and so, no longer be used.
-Therefore it cannot be used together with Extended Protection.
-If you enforce a client to use NTLMv1 instead of NTLMv2 and you have Extended Protection enabled on your Exchange server, this will lead to password prompts on the client side without a way to authenticate successfully against Exchange.
+Therefore NTLMv1 should not be used together with Extended Protection.
+Additionally, if you enforce a client to use NTLMv1 instead of NTLMv2 and you have Extended Protection enabled on your Exchange server, this will lead to password prompts on the client side without a way to authenticate successfully against Exchange.

 If you experience password prompts on your clients once Extended Protection is enabled, you should check the following registry key and value on client and Exchange server side: